Particular/docs.particular.net/nservicebus/messaging/callbacks.md

 In NServiceBus Version 5 and below callbacks are built into the core NuGet.

 In NServiceBus Version 6 and above callbacks are shipped as `NServiceBus.Callbacks` NuGet package.
+This package has to be referenced by the requesting endpoint.

 ## Using Callbacks